vega/vega-lite/site/tutorials/gettings_started.md

 }
 ```

 The `data` property defines the data source of the visualization.
-For now, we will directly set the `values` property but later we will so how we can use other data sources.
+In this example, we embed the data inline by directly setting `values` property.
+Vega-Lite also supports [other types of data sources](data.html) besides inline data as well.
+For this tutorial, we will use inline data.

-## Visualize Data with Marks
+## Encoding Data with Marks

-This specification only adds a data source but we haven't defined yet how the the data should be visualized.
-By setting the `mark` property to `point`, we tell Vega-Lite to render point marks.
+Now we have a data source but we haven't defined yet how the the data should be visualized.
+All graphical elements in Vega-Lite are called *marks*.
+Marks are associated with data: a mark is rendered once per associated datum.
+Variables in the datum can be mapped to visual channels of the mark such as position and color.

+To show the data as a point, we can set the `mark` property to `point`.

 <div class="vl-example">
 {